 Opening Hours: Sunday to Thursday 09:00 -17:00, Saturdays 10:00 - 17:00, 02-6794012

 Journey through an exciting presentation of 3000 years of Jerusalem's history

 Beit Agron, 37 Hillel St. Tel - 02-6348381.

 The L.A.
 Mayer Museum of Islamic Art

 The museum was opened in memory of Prof. L.A.
 Mayer, an important Islamic art and archeology scholar.
 The museum represents a culture that has been forming for over one thousand years and has spread over several continents.
-The display includes miniature artware made from clay, glass, wood, ivory and also metalware, jewelry, caligraphy and miniatures.
+The display includes miniature artware made of clay, glass, wood, ivory as well as metalware, jewelry, calligraphy and miniatures.

 2 Ha-Palmach St

 Opening Hours: Sunday, Monday, Wednesday, Thursday 10:00 - 15:00.
 Tuesday 10:00 -18:00.
 Friday, Saturday, holiday eves and holidays 10:00 - 14:00